 Above the opening in the canopy, Raven hovered.
 Panic took hold of her face when she saw that Talon’s arms were empty.
 She flew around him.

 “Darik!
 Darik, come to mother!”
 Raven said.
-Talon dove and stopped her.
+Talon stopped her.
 She roared at him.
 “I’m going to get my baby!”

-Talon held her back and said, “He’s gone.”
+Talon blocked her way and said, “He’s gone.”

 “No, he was just with me,” she said, trying to throw herself into the forest, crying.
 “Stop grabbing me!”
 She shoved him away.